 Balbin Bros.
 Cigar Factory The story of West Tampa’s former Balbin Brothers Cigar Factory dates back to 1904 when the three-story brick Romanesque Revival style building was built for the...

-The school has been closed since 2005 Known today as Public School No. 8, it first opened its doors in 1909 originally as Graded Springfield School.
-Though it’s uncertain who designed the building...
+History of Public School No. 8 Richard Lewis Brown, Jacksonville’s First Black Architect Known today as Public School No. 8, it first opened its doors in 1909, originally as Graded Springfield...

 Founding of the Arthur G. Dozier School for Boys The Arthur G. Dozier School for Boys was first organized under an 1897 act of the legislature and began operations on the Marianna campus on January...